dasarpai/old.dasarpai.github.io/_dsblog/2024-08-04-LLM-Skills-and-Human-Skills.md

 1. **Scientific Skills**: Laboratory techniques, scientific research methods.
 1. **Engineering Skills**: Design, construction, systems analysis.

-### Conclusion
+## Conclusion

-While this list is not exhaustive, it captures a wide range of skills that people might need or find useful in various aspects of life.
+While the list of human skill is not exhaustive, it captures a wide range of skills that people might need or find useful in various aspects of life.
 The specific skills required by any individual will depend on their personal and professional circumstances.
 The diversity and breadth of skills reflect the complexity of human activities and the different roles people play in society.
+The journey of AI system development towards AGI (artificial general intelligence) is the journey of Machine's capabilities towards acquiring these sophisticated skills.